-Michael Moritz is an attorney and avid genealogist with over 15 years of family research experience, having performed research for hundreds of individuals, with ancestry in over 35 countries and records written in over 10 languages.
+Michael Moritz is an avid genealogist with over 15 years of family research experience, having performed research for hundreds of individuals, with ancestry in over 35 countries and records written in over 10 languages.
 He has also taught workshops on a wide variety of topics regarding United States and international research.
 Further information is below.

 About Michael Moritz

-Michael Moritz is an attorney and avid genealogist with over 15 years of family research experience, having performed research for hundreds of individuals, with ancestry in over 35 countries and records written in over 10 languages.
+Michael Moritz is an avid genealogist with over 15 years of family research experience, having performed research for hundreds of individuals, with ancestry in over 35 countries and records written in over 10 languages.
 His research has been featured on the PBS show Finding Your Roots and was cited in The New York Times.